Matsuel/portfolio/README.md

 ## Todo

 1. Finish navbar responsive
-2. Scroll horizontal using onwheel using GSAP
+2. Scroll horizontal using onwheel with GSAP
 3. Create other mode with details on pictures and full text
 4. Send email on submit in form